 Head to a state park.

 If you live in a beautiful place.
 Why not take advantage of it?
-Bonus points if the weather isn’t right for a park visit—rain can make things more romantic.
+Bonus points if the weather isn’t right for a park visit—rainy dates can make things more romantic.

 Make dinner together.